Logo Futurismo

 Source: Wikipedia

 In the Azores, we sometimes see two species of dolphins simultaneously on the same trip.
-For example, we can be with a huge group of the Atlantic spotted dolphins and suddenly a few bottlenoses appear interacting within the pod.
+For example, we can be with a vast group of the Atlantic spotted dolphins, and suddenly a few bottlenose dolphins appear, interacting within the pod.
 Then we realize the incredible difference between these two species!

 What do Dolphins eat?